4.8

 Image: ChateauVersailles.fr

-The Guard Room, where 12 of the Queen’s Guards were on duty day and night, regulated access to the Queen’s Apartments from the Queen’s Staircase.
+The Guard Room was where 12 of the Queen’s Guards stood duty around the clock, controlling access to the Queen’s Apartments.

-This room is the only area of the Apartments where the decor from the 17th century, featuring marble paneling and paintings, has been completely conserved.
+This room is the sole part of the Apartments where the 17th-century decor has been fully preserved, showcasing marble paneling and paintings.

 The Royal Table Antechamber